 With minimal public transport available, hiring a car is one of the best ways to get out and explore the Mediterranean island of Cyprus.
 However, every country has their own set of driving rules, so make sure you read these pointers before you sit in the driver’s seat.

 When travel writers compile lists of the best road trips in the world, driving in Europe features heavily.
 It’s not hard to see why: this amazing continent is full of diverse destinations and dramatic scenery, connected by some of the world’s greatest roads.
-Picture yourself rolling over lush Tuscan hills, or stopping to admire the rugged islands off Croatia’s Dalmatian coast, driving in Europe remains one of life’s greatest adventures.
-While most countries in the European Union use similar signs and speed limits – and most drive on the right side of the road – all these countries have their own driving quirks, with some unexpected rules of the road.
+While most countries in the European Union use similar signs and speed limits, all these countries have their own driving quirks, with some unexpected rules of the road.
 Our guide will help you prepare for driving in Europe.

-A combination of cultural treasure and beautiful landscapes make Germany a wonderful place to holiday, not to mention take a driving tour of.
-With such diverse and contrasting regions, as well as some stunning scenery, driving through this eastern European country can be a wonderful experience.
+Millions of international tourists visit Germany each year.
 Whether you plan on dedicating your entire holiday to exploring Germany, or you are simple passing through on your way to another country, you’ll need to familiarise yourself with Germany’s rules of the road.

 Learn all you need to hit the road safely with our no-nonsense guide to driving in Iceland.